xplicit/chiapos-dotnet/README.md

 ## Why?

 There are several ideas lays behind why I started this project.
-The first is reseach in performance view: it's very interesting how .NET5 and .NET6 work in comparison with C++ on real project which is widely used and not on artificially created performace tests.
+The first is reseach in performance view: it's very interesting how .NET5 and .NET6 work in comparison with C++ on real project which is widely used but not on artificially created performace tests.
 The second: I'd like to perform code/algorithms optimizations and see their improvements.
 Final stage (if get success in the first two phases) will be to increase plot build speed compared to other market solutions.

 ## Is this pure C#?

 No, it's not.
 The project is not tight to C# only.
 If I find that some piece of code can't be executed on .NET as fast as on other platforms I will possible change this piece of code back to more effective C/C++ or whatever.
-Currently only Blake3 algorithm is implemented in Rust and used as a library, all other code is C#.
+Currently only Blake3 algorithm is implemented in Rust/C/Asm and used as a library, all other code is C#.

 ## What is current state?